hall-lab/speedseq/README.md

 > These two components use BamTools, which requires [CMake](http://www.cmake.org/) for compilation.
 Ensure that CMake is installed on your system

 * Installation reports, "WARNING: CNVnator not compiled because the ROOT package is not installed.
 Please see the README for instructions on manually installing ROOT."
 > This indicates that the ROOT package has not been installed, or the $ROOTSYS variable has not been set.
+See the [CNVnator install section](#cnvnator) for details.

 * Runtime error: "ImportError: No module named argparse"
 > Ensure you are running Python 2.7 or later.